Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, US Revolutionary.

 Location.
 36° 7.827′ N, 79° 50.643′ W. Marker is in Greensboro, North Carolina, in Guilford County.
-Marker is on Guilford Courthouse Auto Tour Road, on the left when traveling east.
+It is on Guilford Courthouse Auto Tour Road, on the left when traveling east.
 The marker is located in Guilford Courthouse National Military Park, along the auto tour road at stop 3.
 Touch for map.
-Marker is in this post office area: Greensboro NC 27410, United States of America.
+Marker is at or near this postal address: 3722 Old Battleground Rd, Greensboro NC 27410, United States of America.
 Touch for directions.

 Paid Advertisement